Skip to main content

 as complete.

 The database schema in a spec-driven app isn’t configured through a GUI or written as raw SQL.
-It’s described in the spec itself, using annotations that the compiler translates into typed table definitions.
+It’s described in the spec, and the compiler translates that description into typed table definitions.
+Conceptually, the data model captures each entity and its fields:

 ## Data Model